 If you would like more details including a patient information sheet please go to the information page.

 There may be a very simple, non-malignant illness that can be dealt with easily.

 Even if it turns out to be a tumor, at least you can get the help you need and at the earliest possible time.

 There is no one answer to the question 'what causes tumors?'.

 It is almost certainly multifactorial rather than one individual cause.
 The most likely explanation is a series of unfortunate events that then triggers tumor formation.

 Certain people are at increased risk and you can read more about the causes here.

-Whatever the cause, for those who have signs the issue is how to deal with it and the consequences which I will tackle for you on this site.
+Whatever the cause, for those who have signs of stomach cancer the issue is how to deal with it and the consequences which I will tackle for you on this site.

 Other Pages That You May Find Interesting: